CitrineInformatics/citrine-python/docs/source/workflows/predictor_evaluation_workflows.rst

    Scores are bounded by 0 and 1.
    At a value of 1, the model has perfect precision and recall.

-In addition to the aforementioned metrics, predicted vs. actual data (:class:`~citrine.informatics.predictor_evaluation_metrics.PVA`) are also available.
+In addition to the aforementioned metrics, predicted vs. actual data (:class:`~citrine.informatics.predictor_evaluation_metrics.PVA`) are also available for both real and categorical responses.

 .. _execution-and-results: